Employer Identification Number: EIN expiration/cancelation

 EINs do not expire.
 Once an EIN has been issued to an entity, it will never be reissued, although a business may elect to cancel or change its current EIN for specific reasons.
-Cases include purchasing or becoming a subsidiary of another business, or of changes to the ownership structure of the business, or if a sole proprietorship is subject to bankruptcy proceedings.
-Changing business location or business name, doesn't require getting a new EIN, but the change still needs to be reported to the IRS.
+Cases include purchasing or becoming a subsidiary of another business, changes to the ownership structure of the business, or if a sole proprietorship is subject to bankruptcy proceedings.
+Changing business location or business name doesn't require getting a new EIN, but the change still needs to be reported to the IRS.
 A change of business address can be reported using IRS Form 8822 B. A change of business structure can be reported with an IRS Form 8832.

 A new EIN assigned to a business will automatically replace an existing EIN, and the old EIN will become inactive and not be reissued.
 Likewise, if a business is dissolved, then the EIN will become inactive, closing the account with the IRS.
 There is no way to cancel or remove an EIN, as it is a permanent Federal taxpayer identification number once assigned.